 Graphicapabilities of the Amiga were unheard off, when it got released in 1985.
 This machine was so far ahead of its time – even so much that the marketing department of Commodore itself did not know how to marked it properly.
 This system would have deserved to be around today, among Apple and Windows machines that took over the world.
 It cult following and people that still care about it show that it ruled the world at least a bit than.
 Graphics modes where pretty much brushed up compared to the C64 (and most other systems at that time).

-When Nintendo SEGA released their consoles in the mid 80s I took notice, but was not impressed.
+When Nintendo and SEGA released their consoles in the mid 80s I took notice, but was not impressed.
 I always felt that the consoles somehow killed the computer scene and was hard on trying to ignore it.
+Off course I noticed that some of my favorite Amiga cracking groups released console warez and added trainers – pretty much like they did on computers and I was awestruck when I saw that they even added intros.
+Still, consoles were too expansive and games were on cartridge back then.
 That changed when I finally got a Playstation in 1998 and noticed that there were the same schemes and people doing the same stuff as they did with their computer: cracking, hacking and training games… but what really appeared to be some kind of magic was that they put intros in front of their releases – pretty much the same as they did all the times before.
 Difference was, that these games came part on cartridges and those guys knew how to ripp, crack and even code for these systems.
 When DC Clark showed me his jailbroken Nintendo DS at Breakpoint 2008, I went straight to the shop across the street, bought one and we pawned it right at the spot.
 I took another two years, till we got our butts together to finally do a demo on it, though.